 Without limiting the generality of the foregoing mandate, the Committee also:

-Shall consider, report on and make recommendations to the Board with respect to written expressions of concern from the University community about matters of social responsibility related to University investments falling within the mandate of the Investment Committee of the Board, in accordance with the following provisions.
+Shall consider, report on and make recommendations to the Board with respect to written expressions of concern from the University community about matters of social responsibility related to University investment policy within the mandate of the Investment Committee of the Board, in accordance with the following provisions.

 5.1 Submission of expression of concern